9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-All we\'ve changed is the combinator we use for lifting: the `liftA`
+All we've changed is the combinator we use for lifting: the `liftA`
 functions act in the same ways as their `liftM` cousins.

 :::: captioned-content